 Believe it or not, nurses become “travel nurses” for many different reasons.
 And traveling isn’t always one of those reasons.
-In fact, you may have read this title of this post and thought… “Hmm… that’s odd.
+You may have read the title of this post and thought… “Hmm… that’s odd.
 The word “travel” is included in the job title so what is she talking about?!
 But trust me, there are plenty of travel nurses out there who don’t take advantage of the “travel” part of travel nursing.
-I’m here to tell you why that’s a bad idea plus give you three reasons why you should actually travel if you’re a travel nurse!
+I’m here to tell you why that’s a bad idea plus give you three reasons why you should travel if you’re a travel nurse!

 Just to be clear, you can be a travel nurse for a plethora of reasons beyond the travel aspect of the job.
 On one hand, I’ve met nurses who strictly do it for the money.
 These nurses take no time off between contracts, powering through each assignment just to rake in the dough.
-There’s definitely nothing wrong with wanting to make money… but there is a little thing known as nurse burnout.
-By working back to back assignments, packing up and moving every three months, burnout often times happens at a quicker speed then if you were to take no time off as a staff nurse.
+There’s nothing wrong with wanting to make money… but there is a little thing known as nurse burnout.
+By working back-to-back assignments, packing up, and moving every three months, burnout oftentimes happens at a quicker speed than if you were to take no time off as a staff nurse.
 This is because moving to a new city, getting to know a new hospital system and policies, plus meet the people you’re working with adds stress to an already stressful hospital environment.

 You see, I’m a big advocate of preventing nurse burnout and the way I choose to do so is by traveling!
 Getting out of the hospital, away from work responsibility, and discovering the world.
 And that is what I encourage other nurses to do!
 So below you’ll find three reasons why you should actually take advantage of the “travel” aspect of travel nursing.

 Need a bit more help when it comes to planning your travels?
 For inspiration and guidance why not check out my “8 Day Vacay” series?
 Aimed to help nurses get away from the hospital (with no need to take PTO) and go on an 8-day vacation!
 If you’re currently on assignment and can’t travel right now, read 5 Ways to Cope As a Travel Nurse When You Can’t Travel.

 1. Because you can